toys

 pipeit Maybe?
 Still new Send data to a file on a remote system

 push-ssh-key Maybe?
-Still new Push your public ssh key to a remote system
+Push a public ssh key to a remote system

 pycomment Yes vi command to toggle Python-style comments, similar to PyCharm ctrl-/ command